-In the bare workflow you have full control over every aspect of the native project, and Expo tools can't help quite as much.
+In the bare workflow you have full control over every aspect of the native project, and Expo tools and services are a little more limited.

 💡 If you've used React Native without any Expo tools then you have used the "bare workflow", but the name probably doesn't sound familiar.
-We call this "bare" somewhat in jest and because of the term "bare metal" which and it's easier to talk about something when it has a name.
-If you have direct access to the native code, it's a bare project.
+It's easier to talk about something when it has a name, so we call this "bare" – somewhat in jest, and because of the existing term "bare metal".
+If you have direct access to the native code it's a bare project.
 The "Already used React Native?" page might be useful for you to quickly understand where Expo fits in.

 While you can do a lot with the managed workflow, you can't do everything with it, so what are your options when you encounter a limitation?